Parsec-2023/Parsec_AstroPi_2022-23/README.md

 				$remainingspace = maxspace - currentspace = 2975000000 - picfoldersize$
 				> - The remaining time is the time the program is expected to end minus the current time:
 				$remainingtime = endtime - now = starttime + programtime - currenttime$
-				> - Given the space and the time, it is possible to estimate a maximum rate at which adding bytes to the occupied space without exceeding the maximum space:
+				> - Given the space and the time, it is possible to estimate a maximum rate at which bytes can be added to the current space without exceeding the maximum space:
 				$v = \frac{s}{t} \implies rate = \frac{remainingspace}{remainingtime}$
 				> - The aforementioned rate has to be equal to the rate of the number of *n* pictures taken in the remaining time, seen as a sum of *n* intervals:
 				$remainingspace = n\cdot averagesize$; $remainingtime = n\cdot interval$